datajerk/ctf-write-ups/de1ctf2020/code_runner/README.md

 p.recvuntil('>')
 ```

-This code just sets the shellcode, finds the next free binary_n_ (for saving all binaries), connects to the challenge server and receives the PoW hash, e.g.:
+This code just sets the shellcode, finds the next free binary<i>n</i> (for saving all binaries), connects to the challenge server and receives the PoW hash, e.g.:

 ```
 [+] Opening connection to 106.53.114.216 on port 9999: Done